cran-task-views/Epidemiology/InfectiousEpi.md

 -   `r pkg("covid19dbcand")`: Provides different datasets parsed from '[Drugbank](https://www.drugbank.ca/covid-19)' database using `r pkg("dbparser")` package.
-It is a smaller version from `r pkg("dbdataset")` package.
+It is a smaller version from `r github("dbdataset")` package.
 It contains only information about COVID-19 possible treatment.
 -   `r pkg("covid19italy")`: Provides a daily summary of the Coronavirus (COVID-19) cases in Italy by country, region and province level.
 Data